Do you want to improve education for your child or community, but not sure where to start?

 How can I sign up to participate?

-- If you are interested in joining and need support with a device or wifi, please reach out to Corinn O’Brien at email@example.com.
+- If you are interested in joining but are in need of a device or wifi, please reach out to Corinn O’Brien at firstname.lastname@example.org.

 What do CAF graduates say about the experience?